-The Student Assembly (SA), which is the legislative branch of UGBC, consists of 50 elected senators representing each class, school, and student organization cohort (category), as well as club sports, the Residence Hall Association (RHA), the Student Athlete Advisory Committee (SAAC), AHANA Leadership Council (ALC), and GLBTQ Leadership Council (GLC).
-The SA focuses primarily on student advocacy and policy work.
-It is the job of the SA to voice student concerns to the administration and to work toward changing or implementing new policies that benefit the student body.
+The Student Assembly (SA) is the legislative branch of UGBC, and consists of 35 elected senators representing each class, school, and student organization cohort (category), as well as the AHANA Leadership Council (ALC) and the GLBTQ Leadership Council (GLC).
+The SA focuses primarily on student advocacy and policy work: it is the job of the SA to voice student concerns and work to implement new policies that benefit the student body.

 Message from the Executive Vice President

 The Executive Vice President (EVP) of UGBC chairs the Student Assembly.
-It is his job to set the agenda, determine policy priorities, and represent the SA to both the executive branch of UGBC and the administration.
-The current EVP is Chris Marchese, A&S ‘15, Marchech@bc.edu
+It is her job to set the agenda, determine policy priorities, and represent the SA to both the executive branch of UGBC and the administration.
+The current EVP is Meredith McCaffrey, A&S '17, email@example.com.

 The President Pro Tempore (PPT) is the third highest officer in UGBC.
-It is his job to chair the SA meetings in the EVP’s absence, as well as be both a mentor and resource for the other senators.
+It is their job to chair the SA meetings in the EVP’s absence, as well as be both a mentor and resource for the other senators.
 The PPT must have at least one year experience in the SA before serving.
-The current PPT is Mike Rosella, A&S ‘15, Michael.email@example.com
+The PPT will be determined at the SA's first meeting in September.

-Each standing committee has its own chair.
-The EVP nominates and the SA confirms the chairs.
-It is the responsibility of the chairs to manage their committees, lead their senators, and run their meetings.
+Each standing committee has its own director.
+The EVP nominates and the SA confirms the directors.
+It is the responsibility of the directors to manage their committees, lead their senators, and run their meetings.
 (Please refer to committee rosters for chair names and emails.)

-Likewise, each standing committee also has a vice chair.
-The vice chairs run their committee meetings in the absence of the chairs and acts as an additional resource for senators.
+Likewise, each standing committee also has a vice director.
+The vice directors run their committee meetings in the absence of the director and act as additional resources for senators.